-The restaurant is one of several venues serving what is essentially the Salvadoran national food that makes downtown Kitchen something of a pupusa epicentre.
+The restaurant is one of several venues serving what is essentially the Salvadoran national food that makes downtown Kitchener something of a pupusa epicentre.

 More essential is that the pupuseria has been a stalwart through the ION construction mayhem.
 Sitting in the dining room, which seats about 25, you can hear the 301 whiz past a few urbanized feet away.

 With their son, Andres and his wife Blanca, the latter the cook responsible for the many delicious dishes here, see to the operation of the restaurant.
 Most of the dishes are inspired by their home town of Quezaltepeque in La Libertad in the central-western part of the country.

 “The dishes are from home.
 But depending on where you go, a big city, a small town or in the country, the breakfast is going to be a little bit different,” says Guerrero who came to Canada and Kitchener with Blanca in 1992.